-*safety meeting: when friends, relatives, acquaintances or lovers come together to share their love of cannabis via their preferred consumption method.
+When friends, relatives, acquaintances or lovers come together to share their love of cannabis via their preferred consumption method.

 Use it in a sentence: “Hey, wanna come outside for a safety meeting?
 My buddy has a joint we can share.”

-budtender: similar to a bartender, a budtender is a cannabis dispensary employee who helps you with your cannabis purchase.
+Similar to a bartender, a budtender is a cannabis dispensary employee who helps you with your cannabis purchase.

 Use it in a sentence: “My budtender recommended this great new hybrid strain.”

-Use it in a sentence: “Hey can I borrow your grinder so I can break up this sticky bud?”
+Use it in a sentence: “Hey, can I borrow your grinder so I can break up this sticky bud?”

-kief: the white, fuzz-like stuff that covers cannabis flowers, and contains a high concentration of THC.
+The white, fuzz-like stuff that covers cannabis flowers, and contains a high concentration of THC.
 If you’re using a cylindrical grinder, the kief is usually left behind because it sticks to the spikes in the grinder.
 Some grinders come with special chambers that collect the kief so you can use it later by sprinkling it into a joint or onto a bowl.